-HELSINKI (AP) -- Ratings agency Standard and Poor's has downgraded Nokia Corp.'s credit rating, citing the deal this week to buy out Siemens from its Nokia Siemens Networks joint venture for 1.7 billion euros ($2.21 billion).
+HELSINKI (AP) -- Ratings agency Standard and Poor's on Friday downgraded Nokia Corp.'s credit rating, citing the deal this week to buy out Siemens from its Nokia Siemens Networks joint venture for 1.7 billion euros ($2.21 billion).

-The agency also lowered the issue rating on Nokia's senior unsecured debt to B+ from BB-.
+S&P also affirmed Nokia's B short-term corporate credit rating, with a stable outlook, and cut the issue rating on Nokia's senior unsecured debt to B+ from BB-.

 "The ratings reflect our revised assessment of Nokia's financial risk profile assessment to 'aggressive' from 'significant,'" the agency said.
 "We continue to assess its business risk profile as 'weak.'"

 Nokia said it believes the deal to buy out Siemens, to be completed during the current quarter, added value to the company.